 In addition to being eaten whole (or as arils), enjoying a pomegranate in its juiced form is one of the most popular ways to consume it.
 You'll often find pomegranate juice right in the refrigerated section of the produce area at the store.
 You can also make it yourself using fresh pomegranates by seeding the pomegranates and then blending the seeds and pulp using a blender until the consistency is smooth.

 If you're wondering whether or not pomegranate juice is healthy, we have good news: besides being a sweet sip, there are also many benefits to pomegranate juice.
-Registered dietitian and Verywell general manager Rachel Berman, RD, previously told Well+Good that pomegranate juice has the below nutritional benefits.
+Registered dietitian and Verywell general manager Rachel Berman, RD, previously told Well+Good all about pomegranate juice benefits.

 1. Pomegranate juice is also high in antioxidants